"What's wrong, Captain Picard?"

 - What Could Have Been:

 - He's a big fan of Warren Ellis' Transmetropolitan (he even wrote an introduction for volume 5) and at one point was being considered for the role of Spider Jerusalem in a movie adaptation.
+When that fell straight into Development Hell, Ellis instead cast him as the father of one of Spider's Filthy Assistants.

 - His personal interference prevented Star Trek: First Contact from being a Time Travel farce about Captain Picard impersonating the injured inventor of the warp drive.